Brunei Energy Hub: History

+One of the country's oldest government agencies is the Customs Department (present day Royal Customs and Excise Department), which was founded in the early 1900s to oversee the import and export of products under the authority of British Residents.
+Built at the end of Jalan Sultan between the 1920s and 1930s, the original wharf was mostly composed of wood and lanting (pontoon).
+An essential first step in stabilising Brunei's infrastructure, social growth, and economy was the establishment of the department.
+Plans to extend the customs wharf started in the middle of the 1950s, and by 1956, a new, bigger facility next to Jalan McArthur had been built.

+Given that it allowed ships to dock and made it easier to load and unload cargo, the wharf was important to Brunei's commercial activity.
+The importance of the customs facility steadily diminished when Muara Port was created and inaugurated in 1972 in response to Brunei's growing demands.
+The department relocated to a new location by 1998, leaving the former structure empty.
+In the end, it was designated as a historical monument and used as a visitor center, cafés, and an art gallery.
-The Royal Customs and Excise Building was built in the boxy Rafflesia design then fashionable in Southeast Asia and with a colonial flat roof in the late 1950s.
-A concrete structure with iron windows in the Victorian style replaced the temporary structures there.
-It was built by the same contractor, Sino-Malayan Engineer, and at the same time as the Sultan Omar Ali Saifuddien Mosque.
-The entire region was gated off in 1958, making it a secure enclave.
-The structure was converted into an art gallery in 2007 and included to the Waterfront and Dirgahayu 60 Monument Complex after it was gazetted in 2006 under the Antiquities and Treasure Trove Act.

-The facility was turned over to the Public Works Department on 1 December 2019 as the project executor for building renovations to transform it into an interactive oil and gas museum.
+The structure was converted into an art gallery in 2007 and included to the waterfront and Dirgahayu 60 Monument after it was gazetted in 2006 under the Antiquities and Treasure Trove Act.
+The building was turned over to the Public Works Department on 1 December 2019 as the project executor for renovations to transform it into an interactive oil and gas museum.
 On 5 May 2021, it was officially announced that the building would become a new oil and gas exhibition hall.
-It would then served as the location for the official introduction of the Brunei Energy Hub Dermaga Diraja by Sultan Hassanal Bolkiah on 23 October 2022.
-The hub has seen more than 2800 visits since it opened roughly two weeks ago.
+It would then serve as the location for the official introduction of the Brunei Energy Hub Dermaga Diraja by Sultan Hassanal Bolkiah on 23 October 2022.
+Approximately two weeks since its opening, the hub has accumulated over 2800 visits.

 Exhibits

-The Hab Tenaga Brunei Dermaga Diraja contains information regarding the oil and gas sector in Brunei.
-The museum has a canteen, a gift shop, an observation deck, and four exhibition halls.
-The fourth gallery is organized by the Museums Department of the Ministry of Culture, Youth, and Sports, whereas the first three galleries are organized by BSP.
+The hub contains information regarding the oil and gas sector in the country.
+It has a canteen, a gift shop, an observation deck, and four exhibition halls.
+The fourth gallery is organised by the Museums Department of the Ministry of Culture, Youth, and Sports, whereas the first three galleries are organised by BSP.
 It includes: